phpscott/open-source/MRSSConversion/README.md

 > NOTE: You should consider piping the output to a log file.
 There are many informative echo statements that can be used for auditing.

 `php mcon.php -c default -a fulls3 > mylog.log`

+**Complete Run Example: Individual Calls**

+> NOTE: You should have pulled down the repo, and have created a directory called data with a chmod 0777 already

+> NOTE: You should have also created the configuration file using the default.txt example in conf/ already

+`php mcon.php -c mirrordog -a sysinit`

+`php mcon.php -c mirrordog -a build`

+`php mcon.php -c mirrordog -a clean`

+> NOTE: You should upload the directory list file at this time: name it to match this config value: dirFile (remove the .txt and it must have a .txt extension)

+`php mcon.php -c mirrordog -a readdir`

+`php mcon.php -c mirrordog -a objects`

+`php mcon.php -c mirrordog -a cleanyaml`

+`php mcon.php -c mirrordog -a parseyaml`

+`php mcon.php -c mirrordog -a assets`

+`php mcon.php -c mirrordog -a xmlitems`

+`php mcon.php -c mirrordog -a buildmrss`

+`php mcon.php -c mirrordog -a pullcaptions`

 #### Modules Installed ####